jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ![Settings](Settings.png)
 Click "Add a feature" and search for "OpenSSH Client" and "OpenSSH Server" and install them.
 ![OpenSSHSearch](OpenSSHSearch.png)
-Enter "ssh cs15lwi22zz@ieng6.ucsd.edu" into your terminal but remember to switch out the "zz" with your course specific account and enter the password, and "yes" if prompted.
+Enter `ssh cs15lwi22aec@ieng6.ucsd.edu` into your terminal but remember to switch out the `aec` with your course specific account and enter the password, and answer `yes` if prompted.
 ![TerminalSSH](TerminalSSH.png)